hipe/tmx/lib/skylab/headless/doc/issues/097-name-conventions-for-constants.md

 #### a const with no trailing uderscores is..

-.. part of the surrounding node's public API.
+.. part of the surrounding node's public API. (for a review of what we mean by "node" see [#094].)

 this means that the characters that make up this const's name and the sematics of what this this const references must not change during this